 CONYBEARE, CHARLES FREDERICK PRINGLE, lawyer, office holder, businessman, and author; b.
 19 May 1860 at Little Sutton House, Chiswick (London), England, son of Henry Conybeare and Anne Newport Moore; m.
-24 June 1890 Ida Attwood in St Paul, Minn., and they had a son and two daughters; d.
+24 June 1890 Letitia Ida Attwood (d.
+1941) in St Paul, Minn., and they had a son and two daughters; d.
 30 July 1927 in Lethbridge, Alta.

 Charles F. P. Conybeare came from a well-educated family; his grandfather William Daniel Conybeare was a noted geologist and cleric and his father was a civil engineer.
-After attending Westminster School in London in 1868-69 and 1873-74 and Christ Church, Oxford, he joined the British merchant marine in 1875.
+After attending Westminster School in London in 1868–69 and 1873–74 and then Christ Church, Oxford, he joined the British merchant marine in 1875.
 Discharged for near-sightedness, he came to Canada, where he tried to farm, without success.
 He landed in Winnipeg in June 1880 and was articled to a law firm.
 In December 1885 he founded his own practice in the fast-growing settlement of Lethbridge; he was admitted to the bar of the North-West Territories that year and appointed a notary in 1886.
 He served as a crown prosecutor from 1888 to 1897.
 Appointed qc in 1894, he was elected a bencher of the Law Society of the North-West Territories in 1899 and founding vice-president of the Law Society of Alberta in 1907.

 Conybeare’s many partners included William Alfred Galliher (1888–97) and William Carlos Ives (1901–6), who both became judges.
 According to local lore, he had difficulty retaining apprentices and partners until his later years because he kept three or four of his chow dogs, some of which smelled, in his office.
 He was the solicitor for the municipality of Lethbridge, the Bank of Montreal, the Canadian Pacific Railway, Alberta Railway and Coal, North-Western Coal and Navigation, and Canadian North-West Irrigation; other clients numbered the cattle companies of William G. Conrad.
 Interested in irrigation [see William Pearce], he was a member of the South Western Territorial Irrigation League in 1894.
 As Lethbridge’s major lawyer, he handled a wide range of civil and criminal matters, including a steady flow of wills and inheritances.
 Assiduous in his work, he enjoyed the courtroom, where he maintained a gentlemanly presence.
 He was particularly adept in thorny questions involving the law of contract across jurisdictions.
 Among his more controversial interventions was one to support the readmission of a local solicitor disbarred for retaining clients’ money.
 At sittings of the Supreme Court of Alberta in Lethbridge, he often acted for the CPR in cases of negligence.
 In the 1920s he returned to crown prosecutions.
 In one notable case of carnal knowledge before the Supreme Court in 1925 (The King v.
 Arnold Baines), he persuaded it to hear the testimonies of seven- and eight-year-old girls, which generally were non-admissible.